Yadhu-Ayyanchira/TEST_API/README.md

 * **Delete Item:** Authenticated users with the appropriate authorization can delete a specific item.

 ## Security
 * **Authentication Middleware:** The API employs a middleware for user authentication, verifying JWTs before granting access to certain endpoints.
+The JWT key must send through the headers as a Bearer token.
+Authentication middleware check the token and give the autherization
 * **Password Hashing:** User passwords are securely hashed using bcrypt before being stored in the database.
 ## Dependencies
 * **Express**